0xcert/framework/docs/api/ethereum.md

 ### accountId

-A class instance `variable` holding a `string` which represents user's current Ethereum wallet address.
+A class instance `variable` holding a `string` which represents the user's current Ethereum wallet address.

 ### assetLedgerSource